birdneststream/asciibird/README.md

 ## Bugs to fix

+* Re add better width detection in ascii import
+* Export to HTTP post shows success even if cancel
+* If you brush off canvas you cannot undo the changed blocks
 * If you apply an empty block from a brush, it will remove the char when it is supposed to leave the block alone.
  * A bigger circle brush is a good example for this one.
 * Can't type in dialogs